 The area north of Manzanillo is one of the last long uninterrupted stretches of pristine beach wilderness on the Nicoya Peninsula.

-Shortly after Manzanillo is the Rio Manzanillo and 2 km further is another, smaller river to cross.
+Pack enough water, take sun protection, and check on the tides because you have to ford two rivers.
+Shortly after Manzanillo is the Rio Manzanillo and 2 km further there is another, smaller river to cross.

 The Rio Bongo is one of the biggest rivers on the Nicoya Peninsula and forms the border between the

 Before you arrive at the river mouth you wander along an extended spit of land which the river has formed over the years.
 Here you have the pounding ocean on the one side, while on the other side are the serene and calm waters of the majestic river.